gmc-code/PC-Microbit-Extension/docs/class_games/magic_8.rst

 ---------------------------------

 | The class version of the game code is below.
-| ``game = Magic8()`` instantiates the class by creating a copy of the class, called an instance, which inherits all the class attributes and methods.
+| ``game = Magic8()`` instantiates the class by creating an object from the class, called an instance, which inherits all the class attributes and methods.
 | The ``__init__`` method has the **responses** list as well as an attribute for the text, **magic_text**, to display between responses.
 | The ``run_game`` method has the game code that was previously within the body of the while loop.
 | ``game.run_game()`` calls the ``run_game`` method on the game object to run the game.